-Module 1 – 5 is delivered online.
+Module 1 – 7 is delivered online.
 Self paced and supported by the teacher/facilitator moderated, online student group.
-(Yahoo group.)
-Theory base and research frameworks from Ecopsychology, are a focus in the first part of the Diploma.
-The asssessments also have a clear focus on working in and with nature.
+Theory base and research frameworks from Ecopsychology, with immersive experiences in nature, and reflection on them, are a focus in the first part of the Diploma.
+The assessments also have a strong component working in and with nature.

-The first 5 modules are assessment based .
-While this is similar in structure to the Graduate Diplomas and other post graduate studies, there is no pre-requisite degree necessary, before enrolling in the Diploma of Ecotherapy.
-Studies in psychology, horticulture, floral art, animal husbandry, eco-tourism, permaculture, counselling, social and community work, landscape design, youthwork, drug and alcohol work and adventure therapy, and others, all compliment the work of Ecotherapy.
+There is no pre-requisite degree necessary, before enrolling in the Diploma of Ecotherapy.
+Studies in psychology, horticulture, floral art, animal husbandry, eco-tourism, permaculture, counselling, social and community work, landscape design, youthwork, teaching, drug and alcohol work and adventure therapy, and others, all compliment the work of Ecotherapy.
 These will help to deepen and broaden your experience, knowledge and practice as an Ecotherapist.

-The first five modules ready to begin in January 2019.
 The diploma of Ecotherapy is designed to run in sequence.
-That is the underpinning knowledge and experiences are programmed first, to support the work of modules 6 - 8 that have a group work focus.
+That is the underpinning knowledge and experiences are programmed first, to support the work of modules 7 - 8 delivered at the residential , that have a group work and facilitation focus.

-Modules 6 – 8 will be delivered at a 5 day retreat style residential .
-Attendance will be a requisite, and the group work, where facilitation and communication skills will be experienced and assessed in learning communitas.
+Modules 7 – 8 will be delivered at a 5 day retreat style residential .
+Attendance will be a requisite, where facilitation and communication skills will be experienced and assessed in learning communitas.